-To have your trip planned by an expert, have one of our local trip planners compile an itinerary for your trip to Kyoto.
+To have your trip planned by a local expert, ask one of our Heroes to compile an itinerary for your trip to Kyoto.
 They will recommend all the spots you can’t miss, and balance food, culture, and fun.

 Have a Kyoto-style breakfast and seek out a ramen bar.
 This soup is the perfect way to start your day.
 It is filling and flavorful, and you may be surprised how much you enjoy slurping noodles in the morning.
 Many travelers start eating ramen for breakfast when they return from Japan.

 The most popular times to visit Kyoto are the spring and fall.
 Prices rise in these seasons, and it can be very hard to find accommodations.
 To save money and make bookings more painless, plan to visit Kyoto in the summer and winter.
 Also, Kyoto under a thin layer of snow is absolutely stunning.

 If you’re looking for a great place to get a souvenir in Japan, look no further than Kyoto.
 This town has an amazing collection of markets selling discounted trinkets and foods.

 It is not uncommon for establishments to be closed off to the public in Japan, and many restaurants will not allow tourists inside.
 Because of this, be sure to look up if the place you're going allows visitors.
 For example, tourists are not allowed to enter the famous Ichiriki Teahouse.